 Up to 11 million people visit the forest every year.
 So integral is it to French history that it is now a protected National Park.
 Originally intended as Royal Hunting Grounds, the forest surrounds dozens of nearby villages and hamlets.

-Fontainebleau opening times
+Fontainebleau opening times and entrance tickets

 The Château is closed on Tuesdays.